Goose/Geese Control

 We find people have 2 main problems with Canada Geese.

-• Either the geese are nesting next to a pond in a place where their aggression during this period causes areas to become unusuable by humans during the nesting season.
-We have helped people where bridges accross waterways were made no go areas for humans.
+- Either the geese are nesting next to a pond in a place where their aggression during this period causes areas to become unusuable by humans during the nesting season.
+We have helped at sites where grassy banks leading down to the water’s edge; or bridges across waterways were made no go areas for humans.

-• The second problem times are usually autum and winter where the geese congrigate in open areas such as playing pitches or other sports grounds for feeding.
+- The second problem times are usually autum and winter where the geese congregate in open areas such as playing pitches or other sports grounds for feeding.
 Here a large gathering can cause huge problems with their dropping being large and slippery.
-In sports such as football and rugby players coming to ground where there are large amounts of droppings can be off-putting and obviously greatly increases the risk to health.
-We have know to games being postponed while the ground is cleaned.
+In sports, such as football and rugby, where players land or slide on the ground Canada goose droppings can be off-putting and unhygenic.